term-world/hall-of-records-solution/README.md

 You may protest completing this assignment by writing an `editorial.md` in the `office` _instead_ of a `reflection.md`.
 Doing so _does not mean_ not completing the code for this assignment.
 Rather, it indicates that you should compose an evidence-based argument that uses your analysis to persuade your fellow citizens to your cause.

-## Making an improvement proposal

-This assignment begins your opportunity to propose and improve the world of `term-world` at-large.
-For this assignment, proposals may include making graphics to improve the `bodega` site experience, creating new items or actions in the `traffic-circle` itself or another assignment-related improvement not contemplated in the prior narrow categories.

-To make an improvement proposal, you must _create an issue_ on this repository.
-Do so by:

-* clicking the `Issues` tab at the top of the page.
-* clicking the green `New Issue` button
-* selecting the `Improvement Proposal` template

 ### Improvement Suggestions

 Here are some suggestions for improvements you can use: